caradryanl/CS385-Course-Project-2/README.md

 ## Schedule

-Resnet18 is now being trained on 26422 in tmux 114
+Resnet18 for cifar10 is now being trained on 26422 in tmux 114
+Resnet18 for fmnist is now being trained on 26422 in tmux 115